SanchitAggarwal/apparel-classifiation/README.md

 #### **Experiment 3:** *Bag of Words on HoG Features  + SVM - 30% Validation* ####
-We then run the pipeline on 4 classes with  Bag of words on Hog Features.
-The model is performing really bad.
-Hence We tried some improvements.
+To further improve the pipeline, we experimented with Bag of Words over Hog Features.
+We run the pipeline on 4 classes.
+We used 256 cluster for quick computation, The model is performing really bad and requires cluster tuning as BoW model is sensitive to number of clusters.

 |                      |precision|  recall|  f1-score|  support|
 | -------------        |:-------:| ------:| --------:|--------:|